Giminosk/Image-inpainting/REPORT.md

 </div>

 As it can be seen, used EarlyStopping callback function stopped a bit later than 140 epochs.
-However, loss values are smaller than in case of simple Autoencoder.

 ### Architecture 3 - GAN